 Developing forest landscapes for livelihoods and climate adaptation in Southwest Ethiopia

-The last highland forests of Southwest Ethiopia are particularly valuable key ecosystems: with their extremely diverse terrain ranging from plateaus at over 2,000 m to lowland plains at only 400 m altitude they provide habitats for many specialised animals, plants and other species and play an essential role as water reservoirs.
+The last highland forests of Southwest Ethiopia are particularly valuable key ecosystems: with their extremely diverse terrain, ranging from plateaus at over 2,000 metres to lowland plains at only 400 metres in altitude, they play an essential role as water reservoirs and provide habitats for many specialised animal and plant species.
+These include, for example, the mantled guereza (Colobus guereza), rüppell's vulture (Gyps rueppelli), ethiopian highlander (Atoconeura aethiopica) as well as other species, some of which are only found there.
 With a high volume of rainfall and rich soils, the diverse forest landscapes are among the country’s most abundant in food.

 In Ethiopia, forest degradation and reduction is a serious obstacle to the eradication of poverty and hunger and the preservation of biodiversity.
 Likewise, forests in the Southwest also have been degraded and reduced in their original size and connectivity.
 This led to isolated forest patches preventing gene flow and reducing ecosystem services and the general gene pool of the forest’s flora and fauna.
 This in turn increases the vulnerability of forests and a two million population of forest-dependent communities.
 Consequently, forests urgently need to be stabilised, community-based restoration has to be initiated and income schemes for the local communities should be developed.

 NABU has therefore set up a project in partnership with NABU Ethiopia and Ethio Wetlands and Natural Resources Association (EWNRA), supported by the German Federal Ministry for Economic Cooperation and Development (BMZ).

 The local communities live in dependency of the ecosystem services of the last natural forests - photo: Mathias Putze